vuestorefront/storefront-api/docs/guide/default-modules/api.md

 The method used to fetch the current server side shopping cart content, used mostly for synchronization purposes when `config.cart.synchronize=true`.

 #### WHEN:
 This method is called just after any Storefront cart modification to check if the server or client shopping cart items need to be updated.
-It gets the current list of the shopping cart items.
+It gets the current list of shopping cart items.
 The synchronization algorithm in VueStorefront determines if server or client items need to be updated and executes `api/cart/update` or `api/cart/delete` accordingly.

 #### GET PARAMS:
-`token` - null OR user token obtained from [`/api/user/login`](https://github.com/DivanteLtd/vue-storefront-api/blob/7d98771994b1009ad17d69c458f9e93686cfb145/src/api/user.js#L48)
+`token` - null OR user token obtained from [`/api/user/login`](https://github.com/DivanteLtd/vue-storefront-api/blob/7d98771994b1009ad17d69c458f9e93686cfb145/src/api/user.js#L48).

-`cartId` - numeric (integer) value for authorized user cart id or GUID (mixed string) for guest cart ID obtained from [`api/cart/create`](https://github.com/DivanteLtd/vue-storefront-api/blob/7d98771994b1009ad17d69c458f9e93686cfb145/src/api/cart.js#L26)
+`cartId` - numeric (integer) value for authorized user cart id or GUID (mixed string) for guest cart ID obtained from [`api/cart/create`](https://github.com/DivanteLtd/vue-storefront-api/blob/7d98771994b1009ad17d69c458f9e93686cfb145/src/api/cart.js#L26).

 #### RESPONSE BODY: